Sunday, May 3, 2026

 Instead of the Fedora GRUB menu, you'll see a simple black-and-white text menu.
 Use arrow keys to select your kernel and press Enter.

 If you see a blank screen or "File not found" error, reboot and press your boot menu key (usually F12) to manually select an entry.
-If you still have the GRUB Fedora entry available, select it to get back into your system and troubleshoot.
+Choose "Linux Boot Manager" if it appears.

 Phase 4: Post-Boot Cleanup